How Quickly Can You Install a Generator in an Emergency?

 Typically, installation would mean the time it takes to set up, test and approve a generator or genset upon delivery.
 However, in an emergency, the word installation takes on a broader meaning.
 It can be thought about as all the time between power going down and power being restored.

-With this wider definition, installation also incorporates discussions with generator providers, site preparation, acquiring permits if necessary and delivery times.
+With this wider definition, installation also incorporates discussions with generator providers and their response times (our rental and service divisions truly are 24/7), site preparation, acquiring permits if necessary and delivery times.
 Several factors in this broader installation process can affect the time it takes to get a generator up and running again.

 Type of Generator